HOUR 171 OF 336Front-Line Defenses Returning

 At hour 171 of quitting smoking (day 8), nicotine has been completely cleared from your body.
-Neutrophil Function Normalizing: Neutrophil chemotaxis and phagocytic capacity, previously suppressed by chronic nicotine exposure, are returning to normal functional levels.
-Emotional regulation is stabilizing as prefrontal cortex function recovers from nicotinic receptor disruption.
+Front-Line Defenses Returning: neutrophil chemotaxis and phagocytic capacity, previously suppressed by chronic nicotine exposure, are returning to normal functional levels.
+The chest infections that used to linger for weeks have less of a foothold.
+Your temper is steadier too, as prefrontal function recovers from years of hourly nicotine dosing.
 This is a normal and documented stage of smoking withdrawal.

 WHAT'S HAPPENING IN YOUR BODY